Updated: April 6, 2023 - 9 min read

 If something goes horribly wrong during development and everything grinds to a halt, and the problem is product-based, it might fall on your shoulders to get things running again.
 When different teams come to a stalemate, figure out the best way to begin negotiations and get development back on track.

 Speak to all parties involved individually, and get a 360 view of the conflict.
 Have a retrospective on what went wrong, why, and brainstorm possible solutions.
 It’s important to appear as impartial as possible, so no one feels like you’re taking sides.

 One Step Further: Conflict Prevention

-Conflict is less likely to occur when the development team are working in a collaborative environment where knowledge and data are democratized, and everyone feels safe sharing their ideas.
-That’s easy enough to say on paper, but actually putting in the work to make that happen is a long term process.
+Conflict is less likely to occur when the development team is working in a collaborative environment where knowledge and data are democratized, and everyone feels safe sharing their ideas.
+That’s easy enough to say on paper, but actually putting in the work to make that happen is a long-term process.

 The first step is to build conflict prevention into your hiring process.
 If time allows, take some time to let key team members meet potential candidates.
 Yariv Adan, a Product Lead at Google has a strong ‘no jerks’ policy, which helps to keep the teams motivated and helps to prevent conflict.

 You can also help to prevent future conflict by being more than just a middle person.
 Depending on the hierarchical structure of your company, as a Product Manager, you’ll probably find yourself running interference between management and individual contributors.
 ‘They said X, and they said Y’ is a very dangerous game to start playing.
 Instead of seeing yourself as a reporter, try to think of yourself as a translator.